Hereford Cathedral: Thomas de Cantilupe

+Considerable work was done to the Cathedral at this time to accommodate his cult.
+Among the works believed to be associated with his cult are works to the north porch, which include the figures of Synagoga, representing the supposed blindness and obstinacy of the Jewish faith, Luxuria and a bagpiper.
+It is also likely that the Hereford Mappa Mundi is associated with the cult; it also shows antisemitic features.

 14th to 16th century: completion of the fabric

 In the first half of the 14th century the rebuilding of the central tower, which is embellished with ball-flower ornaments, was carried out.
 At about the same time the chapter house and its vestibule were built, then Thomas Trevenant, who was bishop from 1389 to 1404, rebuilt the south end and groining of the great transept.
 Around the middle of the 15th century a tower was added to the western end of the nave, and in the second half of this century bishops John Stanberry and Edmund Audley built three chantries, the former on the north side of the presbytery, the latter on the south side of the Lady Chapel.
-Later bishops Richard Mayew and Booth, who between them ruled the diocese from 1504 to 1535, made the last additions to the cathedral by erecting the north porch, now forming the principal northern entrance.
+Later bishops Richard Mayew and Charles Booth, who between them ruled the diocese from 1504 to 1535, made the last additions to the cathedral by erecting the north porch, now forming the principal northern entrance.
 The building of the present edifice therefore extended over a period of 440 years.